• Skip to main content

 Sarah Riding is an experienced commercial contract specialist advising on a wide range of commercial arrangements.
 Her wealth of experience includes supply of goods and services, manufacturing arrangements, supply chain management, logistics, routes to market, franchising, technology contracts and outsourcing.
 Sarah acts for clients both nationally and internationally and has worked on many cross-border arrangements.

-Filed Under: News, Opinion Tagged With: birmingham, Retail, supply chain, UK
+Filed Under: News, Uncategorized Tagged With: birmingham, Retail, supply chain, UK

 Views expressed in this blog do not necessarily reflect those of Gowling WLG.